nedamhs/spatio-temporal-rainfall-modeling/README.md

  <img src="assets/global_CL.png" width="350" />

-To evaluate the effectiveness of the HMM plus Chow Liu model, we compare it to a baseline consisting of a single global Chow Liu tree learned on the full ten year dataset.
-Quantitatively, the global Chow Liu model achieves a mean pseudo log likelihood per day of −18.59, while the EM learned HMM with state dependent Chow Liu emissions achieves −15.89, which is an improvement of about 15 percent.
+To evaluate the effectiveness of the HMM+Chow-Liu model, we compare it to a baseline consisting of a single global Chow Liu tree learned on the full ten year dataset.
+Quantitatively, the global Chow Liu model achieves a mean pseudo log likelihood(PLL) per day of −18.59, while the EM learned HMM with state dependent Chow Liu emissions achieves overall mean PLL per day of −15.89, which is an improvement of about 15 percent.
 Qualitatively, the global model produces long range edges between distant stations, whereas the state dependent Chow Liu trees yield more coherent and regionally consistent dependency patterns, especially in the rainy season state.

  <!--